carlos-quintana/spring-boot-crud/README.md

   - [ ] Search by name.
   - [ ] Search by tags.
   - [ ] Search by dates.
-- [ ] Support for file upload and download.
-- [ ] Submissions will have images assigned to display.
 - [ ] Users interactions over others' submission (Likes).
 - [ ] Posts have a comments section.
 - [ ] Move away from Bootstrap styling into Tailwind CSS.